 Empowering young women and girls with disabilities

-Sr. Ann immediately went to work on implementing programs to help the 35 young women and girls the home supports.
+Sr. Anne immediately went to work on implementing programs to help the 35 young women and girls the home supports.
 She developed the land surrounding the home to become a farm.
 The two previously unused acres of land not only feed the girls, but also generate income to help sustain the home.
-Sr. Ann also teaches the girls to bake and they sell what they make to a local school.
+Sr. Anne also teaches the girls to bake and they sell what they make to a local school.

 These programs not only give the girls a sense of responsibility but also community.
 Each girl is contributing to the success of the home by participating in these programs.
 Therefore, each girl feels a sense of responsibility and ownership over the community they are building.

-When Sr. Ann saw that these programs were successful she decided to help expand the possibilities of the program and the girls.
+When Sr. Anne saw that these programs were successful she decided to help expand the possibilities of the program and the girls.
 Local fundraising efforts resulted in purchasing two ovens for the home.
 Their major donors are the local churches where the girls and staff take part in the church events such as Liturgy readings and choir.
 Through the generosity of donors, the home only buys 5% of the food they eat.
 The rest of the food is received by local donors and the resources from their land.

 Protecting young women with disabilities